Skip to content

 After the comment period ends in December, OSHA will hold a public hearing, incorporate changes, and finalize the rule.
 If Harris is president, Barab said, the agency may finish the process by 2026.
 For the rule to work, Congress would need to fund OSHA adequately, so that it can hire staffers to teach employers how to implement the standards, and enough investigators to enforce them.

-Several industry groups have opposed the standard.
-The Associated General Contractors of America called it “unnecessary, unworkable, and impractical.”
-A single set of rules isn’t fair when climates and jobs vary widely, in addition to workers’ abilities to tolerate heat, the group wrote in an online statement.
+Several industry groups have opposed the standard or requested changes.
+A single temperature threshold isn’t fair when climates and jobs vary widely, in addition to workers’ abilities to tolerate heat, wrote the Associated General Contractors of America in an online statement this year.

 Some Republican lawmakers have called the rule government overreach.
 Rick Roth, a Republican Florida state representative, told Al Jazeera that workers are pushing for paid breaks because they “don’t want to work so hard.”
 If they didn’t feel safe, they could change jobs.
 “Go work for somebody else,” he said.